HerrMotz/bachelor-thesis/publication/main.typ

 This directly leads to the relevance of this work: Wikibase is a popular software for community knowledge bases and is RDF compatible.
 Such RDF databases#footnote[Technically, Wikibase uses a different internal representation and only maps to the RDF standard. @fig:rdf_mapping gives an overlook over the mapping.], however, can only be potently queried using a query language called SPARQL.
 Most researchers in the humanities will not find the time to study such arbitrary technicalities in-depth.
 The idea for this thesis comes from a blog post by Olaf Simons @Simons_Blog_Entry_Graphic_query on the allure of a visual query interface.
 The user should be

-I reviewed several visual query helpers @Vargas2019_RDF_Explorer @KnowledgeGraphExplorationForLaypeople @Sparnatural and found them to have room for improvement in routine use and expressability.
+I reviewed several visual query helpers @Vargas2019_RDF_Explorer @KnowledgeGraphExplorationForLaypeople @Sparnatural and found them to have room for improvement in routine use and expressiveness.
 The aim of this work is to lay the groundwork for a visual query builder, which enables a previously unintroduced user to create complex SPARQL queries on Wikibase instances in daily use.

 An important example are *qualifiers*, which are widely used in Wikibase instances to further specify a relationship between individuals.
 For example, a statement such as "Goethe was educated at the University of Leipzig #underline[from 1765 to 1768]" can be modelled as three assertions:
 (1) Goethe was educated at the University of Leipzig, (2) this education started in 1765 and (3) it ended in 1768.
-The underlined part of above expression is a *qualifying statement*.
+The underlined part of above expression form two *qualifiers*.
 As this structure is commonly used in Wikibase, Olaf Simons proposes a visualisation of such qualifiers, which can not yet be found in current implementations.

 /*
 Most factual knowledge can easily be written in terms of relations between individuals.